JetBrains/phpstorm-stubs/README.md

 The support for such “non-standard” stubs is community-driven, and we only validate their PHPDoc.
 We do not check whether a stub matches the actual extension or whether the provided descriptions are correct.

+Please note that currently there are no tests for the thrown exceptions so @throws tags should be checked manually according to official docs or PHP source code

 [Relevant open issues]

 ### Contribution process